Double b-fibrations and desingularization of the X-ray transform on manifolds with strictly convex boundary: Proofs of the main results

 By the first part of this,

 In particular, combining \eqref{eq:B} with the fact that $F(x,v,u) = \two_x(v,v)$ and $\Upsilon(x,v,u) = (x,v)$ for all $(x,v)\in \partial_0 SM$ and $u\in [0,1]$, we directly have

-Using the structure of the poles and zeroes of the Beta function described in Sec. \ref{sec:beta}, we can say a bit more: \begin{Lemma} For each $k$, $B_k(\omega; z)$ has simple poles at $-\Nm_0$ and simple zeros at $-\Nm_0 - \frac{1}{2} - k$. \end{Lemma}
+Using the structure of the poles and zeroes of the Beta function described in Sec. \ref{sec:beta}, we can say a bit more: \begin{Lemma} For each $k$, $B_k(\omega; z)$ has \resp{at most} simple poles at $-\Nm_0$ and \resp{at least} simple zeros at $-\Nm_0 - \frac{1}{2} - k$. \end{Lemma}